Severstal Resources Division

 Sales by industries 2016

-We consistently work to maintain our leading cost position through labour and energy productivity and operational enhancements.
-In 2016 raw materials accounted for 69% of total costs.
-Labour and energy costs are ranked second and third with a share of 13% and 10%, respectively.
+Severstal works consistently to maintain its leading cost position through labour and energy productivity and operational enhancements.
+In 2017, raw materials accounted for 72% of total costs.
+Labour and energy costs ranked second and third with a share of 11% and 9%, respectively.

 Cost of sales structure 2016

-- New HDG & coating line to increase capacity of HDG by 400,000 tonnes and coating steel by 200,000 tonnes.
-Estimated CAPEX is US$120 million.
-New lines will be completed during 2017.
+- A new HDG & coating line was completed to increase capacity of HDG by 400,000 tonnes and coating steel by 200,000 tonnes.

 - Coking Battery #4 is scheduled for reconstruction to improve capacity.
 This is due for completion in 2017–2018.
 Estimated CAPEX is US$100 million.